-This Jury has been delegated by the organisers with the task of selecting the most meritorious contributions frome the eligible candidates and of designating the prizewinners for the Prize.
+The Jury of Ethics & Trust in Finance Prize has been delegated by the organisers with the task of selecting the most meritorious contributions from the eligible candidates and of designating the prizewinners for the Ethics Trust in Finance Prize.
 The Jury is composed of eminent persons who sit in their private capacity and on a pro bono basis.

 Marie Casimiro-Crepin is Compliance Officer Professional Ethics and Privacy BGL BNP Paribas (Luxembourg).
 She is a former winner of the Robin Cosgrove, 2008-2009 edition, and the Robin Cosgrove Prize has allowed him to grow professionally to the field that interested him.
 Lawyer by training (Master II at the Assas-Paris II University), Marie Casimiro-Crepin focused her final thesis on Law History, particularly of the Right of Public Finances at the time of the “Ancien Régime”.
 This subject, which directly implied the notion of the common good through the new born notion of taxation, helped her to reflect on the direct application of this theme on contemporary societies.
 In 2007 she started to work for Ethiea Gestion, a portfolio management enterprise which centers its work on an ethical and behavioural analysis of different societies.